SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

       persistent_storage_enabled: '{{ .Values.metadata.persistence.enabled }}'
 ```

-When Opentelemetry Collector persistence is to be changed (persistence is disabled in existing Sumo Logic collection and
+When OpenTelemetry Collector persistence is to be changed (persistence is disabled in existing Sumo Logic collection and
 there is a need to enable persistence) please continue with steps described below and either
-recreate Opentelemetry Collector StatefulSet or create temporary instance of Opentelemetry Collector StatefulSet and
+recreate OpenTelemetry Collector StatefulSet or create temporary instance of OpenTelemetry Collector StatefulSet and
 remove earlier created.

-**_Notice:_** Below steps does not need to be done when Opentelemetry Collector is deployed the first time.
+**_Notice:_** Below steps does not need to be done when OpenTelemetry Collector is deployed the first time.

-#### Enabling Opentelemetry Collector persistence by recreating StatefulSet
+#### Enabling OpenTelemetry Collector persistence by recreating StatefulSet

 In a heavy used clusters with high load of logs and metrics it might be possible that
-recreating Opentelemetry Collector StatefulSets with new `volumeClaimTemplate` may cause logs and metrics
+recreating OpenTelemetry Collector StatefulSets with new `volumeClaimTemplate` may cause logs and metrics
 being unavailable for the time of recreation.
 It usually shouldn't take more than several seconds.

-To recreate Opentelemetry Collector StatefulSets with new `volumeClaimTemplate` one can run
+To recreate OpenTelemetry Collector StatefulSets with new `volumeClaimTemplate` one can run
-the following commands for all Opentelemetry Collector StatefulSets.
+the following commands for all OpenTelemetry Collector StatefulSets.

 Remember to adjust `volumeClaimTemplate` (`VOLUME_CLAIM_TEMPLATE` variable in command below)
 which will be added to `volumeClaimTemplates` in StatefulSet `spec` according to your needs,